beestat/app/README.md

 - Tweaked accessory series to separate it a bit from the fan series
 - Improved performance of graph rendering when resizing browser
 - Decreased smoothing on recent activity graph
+- Added framework for adding new dashboards (will use for beestat 1.3)

 ### Beestat 1.2 (11/4/2018)
 ### Bug Fixes: